20% Off USA-Made All-Metal Greenhouse Kits until May 31

 • Look at the bottom drainage holes, a few visible roots are ok but if there are a lot sticking out through the holes it is probably root bound.

 • Look for moss or signs of fuzzy mold on the soil surface.
-These are likely signs that the seedlings are old stock or of overwatering both of which which can cause weak transplants.
+These are likely signs that the seedlings are old stock or of overwatering, both of which can cause weak transplants.

 • Squeeze the sides of the pot.
 It should give a little under pressure showing that there is still some loose potting soil, meaning the roots have a little space left to grow into.

-• Too little soil moisture is just as problematic as too much so make sure the potting mix is moist but not sopping wet.
-Root bound seedlings will often become hydrophobic and not take up water properly.
+• Too little soil moisture is just as problematic as too much, so make sure the potting mix is moist but not sopping wet.
+Root-bound seedlings will often become hydrophobic and not properly take up water.

 • Choose plants that have only leaves and possibly buds.
 Vegetables and fruits that have already begun to flower and fruit will stay small even if they are given more space.